Transporting causal effects from a randomized trial without "transportability:" a case study of political advertising during U.S. elections: Acknowledgments

-This Appendix provides supplementary materials for the manuscript titled ``Transfer Learning Between U.S. Presidential Elections: How should we learn from a 2020 ad campaign to inform 2024 campaigns?''.
-Section \ref{sec:alt.form.sens} details the alternative formulations and extensions of the sensitivity model (\ref{eq:tilt.binary}).
-Sections \ref{supp.sec:or} and \ref{supp.sec:eif} provide additional details and proofs for inference procedures based on the OR estimator and the EIF-based estimator introduced in Sections \ref{subsec:OR} and \ref{subsec:eif} of the main text, respectively.
-Section \ref{supp.sec:calibration} provides details of the calibration procedure of sensitivity parameters.
-Section \ref{supp.sec:pa} provides additional results for analyzing the ad effect in PA in 2024.
-Section \ref{supp.sec:pa.subset} repeats the analysis on PA when excluding voters in PA, WI, MI from the source data (i.e., restricting the source data to voters from NC and AZ).
+This document provides supplementary materials for the manuscript titled ``Transporting causal effects from a randomized trial without `transportability:' a case study of political advertising during U.S.\ elections''.
+Section \ref{sec:alt.form.sens} details the alternative formulations and extensions of the sensitivity model (2).
+Sections \ref{supp.sec:or} and \ref{supp.sec:eif} provide additional details and proofs for inference procedures based on the OR estimator and the EIF-based estimator introduced in Sections 4.1 and 4.2 of the main text, respectively.
+Section \ref{supp.sec:calibration} provides details of the calibration procedure introduced in Section 5.
+Section \ref{supp.sec:pa} provides additional results for analyzing the ad effect in GA.
 Section \ref{supp.sec:sim} presents a simulation study where the simulation data were generated to mimic the data from \cite{aggarwal20232}.
+Throughout this supplement, references to the main text are not hyperlinked and references to this supplement are hyperlinked.